 Shah Deniz consortium to take part in European decision making process

-The share that the partners in the development of the Shah Deniz gas condensate field are going to have in a pipeline project, will depend on organization of decision making system, high ranking SOCAR representative said.
+The share that the partners in the development of the Shah Deniz gas condensate field are going to have in a pipeline project, will depend on organization of decision making system, high ranking SOCAR representative told Trend on Friday.

 In his words, just 1 per cent is sufficient to have a complete negative veto in the system with unanimous voting.
 In case vote, based on the principle of 50 per cent, the consortium participants would like to have 51 per cent of share in this project.

 "We need such a share, which will enable participation in decision making process, this depends on the system.
 We are working on that," SOCAR representative noted.